munificent/dep-interface-libraries/Proposal.md

 If the static checker only looks at "warn_interface.dart", we won't get any static warnings about this.

-To avoid problems like this where an configuration-specific library can't correctly replace the interface library, there is an additional set of static warnings to determine *library compatibility*.
+To avoid problems like this where a configuration-specific library can't correctly replace the interface library, there is an additional set of static warnings to determine *library compatibility*.